-The Council works with industry stakeholders to clarify the work conducted in modern agriculture.
+CAHRC works with industry stakeholders to clarify the work conducted in modern agriculture.
 AgriJobs supports the agricultural industry and employers by building nationally validated job information to clarify skills requirements for agricultural positions.
-In partnership with the AgriSkills program, this job information provides tools that are targeted training options for agricultural employers, employees, associations and educators.
+In partnership with the AgriSkills program, this job information provides tools that are targeted training resources for agricultural employers, employees, associations and educators.

-Numerous HR management tools have been developed to support industry employers, and to help inform policy makers, by clarifying task and skill requirements.
+Through previous research, numerous HR management tools have been developed to support industry employers, and to help inform policy makers, by clarifying task and skill requirements.
+Contact our office for a complete list of resources and to see how we can support your HR needs.

 Want to Learn More About the Jobs and Careers in Agriculture?